brookshelley/brookshelley.github.com/content/posts/2019-05-27-on-the-perfect-thing.md

 ---
 layout: posts
-title: on the perfect thing
+title: On the perfect thing
 tags:
   - thoughts
 date: 2019-05-27